jeremytammik/RvtLock3r/README.md

 ## Validation

 The customer add-in reads a [ground truth](https://en.wikipedia.org/wiki/Ground_truth) inout text file.
-This file may be `JSON` formatted and may be encrypted; still to be decided.
+It may be `JSON` formatted and may be encrypted; still to be decided.
 It contains a list of triples:

 - ElementId